 – Lake Louise is special anytime of year, but spring in Canada is an amazing time to visit

 If you’re not one for walking in the wild, you can still take in some of the breathtaking vistas in and around the resort town.
 Take the gondola up Sulphur Mountain, bathe in the Upper Banff Hot Springs or kayak Vermilion Lakes.
+There are loads of fun things to do in Banff.

 We tried to go to the Hot Springs but unfortunately arrived about ten minutes before closing so we didn’t get long to dip in the water.
 It’s totally lush though and I’d definitely recommend.
 Make sure you get there in good time to make the most of it.